dtc-coding-dojo/main/docs/about.md

 ## Who are the Experts?
 <div class="box">
   <p>o
-Any member of the DTC who feels has some computer related knowledge that others can benefit from can become an expert and will be featured on our expert board.
+Any member of the DTC who has some computer related knowledge that others can benefit from can become an expert and will be featured on our expert board.
 This does not mean you have to be a world class expert to sign up.
-Similarily you will also not be helping at a problem session without agreeing to do so upon receiveing the problem submission form.
+Similarly, you will also not be asked to provide assistance at a problem session without agreeing to do so upon receiving the problem submission form.
 Any expert can name Masterclasses which they feel confident in giving
 </p>
 </div>